openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

 | Global memory  | Mapped to DDR, used to pass execution preserved parameters for inputs, outputs, and blobs                |
 | Work group     | Executed on a single SHAVE core iterating over multiple work items      |

-Note that by the OpenCL specification, the work group execution order is not specified.
+ The work group execution order is not defined in the OpenCL specifications.
 This means it is your responsibility to ensure that race conditions among work groups are not introduced.
 Custom layer runtime distributes work grid evenly among available compute resources and executes them in an arbitrary order.
 This static scheduling approach works best if the load is evenly spread out across work groups, which is a typical case for Deep Learning kernels.
 The following guidelines are recommended to use for work group partitioning:

 1. Distribute work evenly across work groups.
 2. Adjust work group granularity to maintain equal workload for all compute codes.